Wood features

 Why species such as acacia, chestnut or larch are more hardy outdoors than beech, birch or poplar

-Durability is the property of wood to resist for as long as possible the attack of fungi and insects that have got into the wood due to excess moisture.
+Durability is the property of wood to resist for as long as possible the attack of fungi and insects that have gotten into the wood due to excess moisture.
 Durability is therefore equivalent to outdoor resistance, as excess moisture is specific to this environment.
 The outdoor resistance of a wood can be natural or due to treatments it has previously undergone.
-Impregnation with special substances, under specific conditions, can transform a less durable wood into a very durable one.
+Impregnation with special substances, under specific conditions, can turn a less durable wood into a very durable one.
 Kebony and Accoya are such examples.
 Coating wood with exterior resistant oils, varnishes or paints can also increase the wood's resistance to moisture and other atmospheric factors.
-But it is difficult to cover the wood completely so that water cannot find a way in.
-That's why it's very important that the wood used is naturally highly durable.
-Find out why some species of wood are more durable than others and can be recommended for outdoor use below.
+But it is difficult to cover the wood completely so that no water can find a way in.
+That is why it is very important that the wood used is naturally highly durable.
+Why some wood species are more durable than others and can be recommended for outdoor use is explained below.

 the natural strength of wood on the outside